 - You might locate it near the water heater, under the kitchen sink, or in the garage.

 If you still cannot locate the shut-off valve, your trusted local plumber should be able to tell you where it is.

 NOTE: Never touch the pressure regulator, located above the shut-off valve.
 Only a licensed plumber should adjust your water pressure.

 How to Turn Off the Main Water Valve?

 Once you find the shut-off valve, you will either hand turn it — clockwise for gate valves and vertically to the pipe for ball valves or use the proper tool depending on the design.

 After you successfully shut the water off, it’s essential to release the pressure from your pipes by turning on the hot & cold faucets in your home.

-If you have any further questions about locating and turning off your main water valve, don’t hesitate to call Einstein Plumbing, Heating, and Cooling at 888-671-7767 or email [email protected].
-We are your local plumbing professionals at Oregon, Washington, and Nevada, and we will be happy to help you with plumbing, water heater, heating & cooling, and sewer & mainline problems.
+If you have any further questions about locating and turning off your main water valve, don’t hesitate to contact Einstein Pros at 888-671-7767 or email [email protected].
+We are your local plumbing professionals in Oregon, Washington, Idaho, and Nevada, and we will be happy to help you with plumbing, water heater, heating & cooling, and sewer & mainline problems.